 - M.A. finishing scholarships: Awarded routinely to M.A. students as they near the end of their study program.
 You become eligible if you have an approved M.A. program of study.
 Covers the “per-credit” tuition for thesis (4 credits) and up to 3 other credits of your choice starting with the 23rd credit on your program of study.

 - “Training the trainer” scholarships: For those who will be teaching in similar training programs in other parts of the world, especially developing countries.
 Amounts are usually more generous than our general scholarships.
-You need to already have field experience in language development activities with lesser-studied languages (linguistics, literacy, translation, etc.), be committed to teach regularly, and be endorsed by a training organization that intends to use your services as a teacher.
+You need to already have considerable field experience (at least one year) in language development activities with lesser-studied languages (linguistics, literacy, translation, etc.), be committed to teach regularly, and be endorsed by a training organization that is familiar with your teaching ability and intends to use your services as a teacher.
 Contact the SIL-UND Director if interested.